nadous/ofxMotionMachine/README.md

 ![mmOFXGuiExtended](resources/mmOFXGuiExtended.gif)

-Tested on Linux with and compiled againt `oF 0.10.0`; feature's view & file drag&drop  has not been tested; uses an exposed but unimplemented `isMousePressed()` of `ofxGuiExtended`(see PR  [#67](https://github.com/frauzufall/ofxGuiExtended/pull/67)), _meaning_: currently depends on [my fork](https://github.com/nadouas/ofxGuiExtended) but is should not remain as so if pull is rejected.
+Tested on Linux with and compiled againt `oF 0.10.0`; feature's view & file drag&drop  has not been tested; uses an exposed but unimplemented `isMousePressed()` of `ofxGuiExtended`(see PR [#67](https://github.com/frauzufall/ofxGuiExtended/pull/67)), _meaning_: currently depends on [my fork](https://github.com/nadouas/ofxGuiExtended) but it should not remain as so if pull is rejected.

 # How to install ?